Prateek2709/Customer-Segmentation-Project/README.md

 ## Outcome
 Actionable customer segments that can be used for **targeted marketing, retention, and customer prioritization**.

+> Output plots are WRT to results analyzed from current data, hence subject to changes.
-> Raw datasets are excluded due to confidentiality.
+> Raw an intermediate datasets are excluded due to confidentiality.